WWE 2K18: Roster

 On June 29, 2017, it was announced that Kurt Angle would be the pre-order bonus character for WWE 2K18, making his first WWE video game appearance since WWE SmackDown vs. Raw 2007.
 For the third installment in a row, the roster is the largest included in the series with over 200 WWE superstars from the roster.
 As part of a product placement deal with KFC, WWE 2K18 has Colonel Sanders as a playable character, accessible through the attire templates in the Create-A-Wrestler feature.

 Gameplay

 Similar to its predecessors, WWE 2K18 is a professional wrestling game and for the first time since WWF SmackDown!
-Just Bring It, eight wrestlers are able to be in a match at once, instead of six (the Nintendo Switch version only supports six wrestlers in the ring, due to the console's limitations).
+Just Bring It, eight wrestlers are able to be in a match at once, instead of six (the Nintendo Switch version only supports six wrestlers in the ring, due to design considerations).
 The Royal Rumble match has been retooled, with new mechanics, finishers and elimination sequences.
 A carry system was introduced (which is similar to the Ultimate Control Grapple system introduced in WWE SmackDown vs. Raw 2007), allowing players to pick up or drag their opponent and place them in a specific spot.
 Thousands of new moves and animations have been added to the game.